 The shared values of all members of the Keystone Academy community – students, parents, teaching and support staff – remind us that we agree to “act in ways that show respect, compassion, and consideration for others.”
 These core values, rooted in the Confucian Tradition, call us to become our best selves.
 Academic work affords us the opportunity to develop not only our knowledge and perseverance, but to embody our community’s values of Li (Respect) and Xin (Honesty) in very practical ways.
-Academic integrity is likewise integral to the IB Diploma and IB Middle Years Programmes.
+Academic integrity is likewise integral to the Keystone Diploma and Middle School Programmes.
 Students are taught and expected to be “principled” learners who take advantage of the learning opportunities which can only be fully embraced when a student does work which is authentically his or her own.

 Keystone’s policy on Academic Integrity supports the growth and learning of students, and the cohesiveness of the academic community.
 We believe that upholding the highest standards of academic honesty and integrity is the work of the whole school, including students, teachers, library staff, parents, and administrators.
 This document outlines the complementary roles and responsibilities that each group has in order to ensure:

 • Students understand clearly the importance of academic honesty, and are equipped with the tools necessary to produce academic work of high caliber.

 • The integrity of the Keystone community, and the development of the character of individuals who comprise it.

 A Definition of Academic Integrity

 To act with Academic Integrity is to produce schoolwork that is authentically your own, while also acknowledging the contributions and ideas of others.